cwilso/WebMIDIAPIShim/README.md

 - [list_devices](http://cwilso.github.com/WebMIDIAPIShim/examples/list_devices) simple listing of all MIDI devices
 - [routing_1](http://cwilso.github.com/WebMIDIAPIShim/examples/routing_1) example that lets you route MIDI inports to MIDI outports
 - [routing_2](http://cwilso.github.com/WebMIDIAPIShim/examples/routing_2) same routing example with slightly different code
+- [node](http://cwilso.github.com/WebMIDIAPIShim/examples/node) example that tests your MIDI in- and outports in Nodejs

 ## Building the polyfill

-The polyfill is written in es6 it needs to be transpiled to es5.
-You can find the es6 files in the `src` folder.
-If you change something in the es6 files, you need to build the polyfill again.
+The polyfill is written in esnext so it needs to be transpiled to es5.
+You can find the esnext files in the `src` folder.
+If you change something in the esnext files, you need to build the polyfill again.
 To do this, you need to have [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.org/) installed.

 Then install the project dependencies using: